olisanjay158-ops/online-booking-backend-/README.md

-CI/CD and collaboration setup added
+CI/CD pipeline implemented using GitHub actions to automate testing and ensure build stability.